NOLAND OffShore Sailing

 A Calling Beyond the Horizon

-For Nuno Micaelo, the ocean is not a destination — it is a calling.
-As skipper of SY MICA, he leads each passage with deep respect for the sea and a disciplined commitment to safety.
-Calm under pressure and meticulous in preparation, Nuno combines technical competence with instinct shaped by experience offshore.
+For me, the ocean is not a destination — it is a calling.
+As skipper of SY MICA, I lead each passage with deep respect for the sea and a disciplined commitment to safety.
+I’m calm under pressure and meticulous in preparation, I combine technical competence with seamanship built by experience offshore.

-He does not simply sail a yacht; he guides people through the raw, transformative reality of life at sea.
-Nights under open skies, long miles offshore, shifting winds and quiet horizons — each voyage is intentional, authentic, and grounded in trust.
-Sailing with Nuno is not tourism.
+I love nights under open skies, long miles offshore, shifting winds and quiet horizons — each voyage is intentional, authentic, and grounded in trust.
+Sailing with MICA is not tourism.
 It is seamanship lived fully and shared honestly.

 Before You Apply